boschglobal/license-policy-demo/policy_example.md

 The product is software, and not a device, hence anti-tivo-properties in licenses are ok.

 #### Product YYY
-Since the product is not distributed but offered as a SaaS service, copyleft obligations do not trigger.
+Since the product is not distributed but offered as a SaaS, copyleft obligations do not trigger.
 Therefore, all copyleft licenses are allowed.

 ---